patternfly/training-scenarios/html-css/layouts/step5-instructions.md

 3) <strong>Add the gallery layout to the parent container located in step 2.</strong>

-The `gallery` will structure any children inside of the gallery into a grid layout, whereby the columns don’t extend beyond 250px in width, and when this happens, they add more columns and wrap.
+The `gallery` will structure any children inside of the gallery into a grid layout, whereby the columns don’t extend beyond 250px in width.
+When this happens, they add more columns and wrap.

 The gallery layout class is `pf-l-gallery`.

-When added to the parent it should look like:
+When added to the parent it should look like this:
 `<div class="pf-l-gallery">`

 4) <strong>Add a modifier class to the gallery layout to add space.</strong>